zydezu/ModernX/README.md

     scale_forced_window = 1.0,       -- osc scale factor when forced (no video, for example music files)

     -- Time, title and description display
     show_title = true,             -- show title in the OSC (above seekbar) title = "${media-title}",      -- title above seekbar format: "${media-title}" or "${filename}" title_font_size = 28,          -- font size of the title text (above seekbar) dynamic_title = true,          -- change title if {media-title} and {filename} differ (eg: when playing URLs or audio)

-    show_chapter_title = true,   -- show chapter title alongside timestamp (below seekbar) chapter_fmt = "%s",          -- format for chapter display on seekbar hover (set to "no" to disable) show_chapter_markers = true, -- show chapter markers on the seekbar show_top_mark = true,        -- show the top part of the chapter marker show_bottom_mark = false,    -- show the bottom part of the chapter marker
+    show_chapter_title = true,     -- show chapter title alongside timestamp (below seekbar) chapter_fmt = "%s",            -- format for chapter display on seekbar hover (set to "no" to disable) chapter_hover_title = false,   -- show the hovered chapter's name in place of the main title while scrubbing (only applies when thumbfast isn't available) chapter_hover_subtitle = true, -- show the hovered chapter's name in the chapter title text below the seekbar instead of the main title (only applies when thumbfast isn't available) show_chapter_markers = true,   -- show chapter markers on the seekbar chapter_marker_style = "gap",  -- shape of chapter markers: "triangle", "bar", "single-bar", or "gap" show_top_mark = true,          -- show the top part of the chapter marker (only for the "triangle" chapter_marker_style) show_bottom_mark = false,      -- show the bottom part of the chapter marker (only for the "triangle" chapter_marker_style)

     time_total = true,             -- show total time instead of remaining time time_ms = false,               -- show timecodes with milliseconds
     unicode_minus = false,         -- use the Unicode minus sign in remaining time time_format = "dynamic",       -- "dynamic" or "fixed" - dynamic shows MM:SS when possible, fixed always shows HH:MM:SS
     time_font_size = 18,           -- font size of the time display

     show_description = true,       -- show video description - description on web videos or metadata/stats on local video show_file_size = true,         -- show the current file's size in the description description_font_size = 19,    -- font size of the description text (below title) description_alpha = 100,       -- alpha of the description background box
     scrolling_speed = 40,          -- the speed of scrolling text in description/comment menus

     date_format = "%Y-%m-%d",      -- how dates should be formatted, when read from metadata (uses standard lua date formatting)

     -- Title bar settings
     window_title = true,                      -- show window title in borderless/fullscreen mode